swapanmallick/CMCC-DART-WACAM-ASSIMILATED-OBSERVATION-STATISTICS/README.md

 # CMCC-DART ASSIMILATED OBSERVATION MONITORING
-This is a set of Shell, Fortran and python codes for evaluating output from the CMCC Data Assimilation Research Testbed (DART).
+This is a set of Shell, Fortran and Python codes for evaluating output from the CMCC Data Assimilation Research Testbed (DART).
 FORTRAN-90 is used to extract the data from "**obs_seq.final**" files.
 The obs_seq_final T To monitor the total number of observations used and assimilated in enseble-based CMCC-DART with the Whole Atmosphere Community Climate Model (WACCM).
 The codes are mostly written to accommodate all types of statistics including bias, RMSE, ensemble spread, observation influence, and many more.